awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 This section describes the options that you can specify for the Amazon Redshift JDBC driver version 2\.0 driver\.

 You can set configuration properties using the connection URL\.
-For more information, see Building the Connection URL\.
+For more information, see [Building the connection URL](jdbc20-build-connection-url.md)\.

 **Topics**
 + [AccessKeyID](#jdbc20-accesskeyid-option)